 In order to run a COVID-19 test on your saliva sample, you will need to contribute about 1 milliliter of drool.
-It is best to arrive for your scheduled testing appointment well-hydrated, though remember you should not eat or drink, smoke, brush or floss your teeth or chew gum in the hour before your test or your test might come back “rejected.”
+It is best to arrive for your test well-hydrated, though remember you should not eat or drink, smoke, brush or floss your teeth, chew gum, or wear lipstick or chapstick in the hour before your test or your test might come back “rejected.”

 - Try building up saliva on your walk or drive to your test, and as you check in.
 It also helps to think about foods you like to eat while you are submitting your saliva sample.
 Think about sour foods like lemons.